TempusMMORPG/TempusScripts/README.md

+> **⚠️⚠️**  THIS IS A TEST BUILD WITH MANY NPCs NOT PORTED OR WORKING CORRECTLY, DO NOT USE ON LIVE SERVERS

 # 💯 TempusScripts - The Ultimate Skibidi NPC & Molang Rizzpack 💯

 Welcome to **TempusScripts**, the **sigma grindset** of Cobblemon NPC & Molang scripting examples.
 If you're trying to mog other devs with your scripting skills, this is the **W Rizzpack** for you. **FR FR, NO CAP.**